M4cs/Sushi/README.md

 Sushi is the compliment to my other project ["EGTR"](https://github.com/M4cs/EGTR-Futurestore).
 It is a program that offers a GUI and ease of use along with extra features to TSSChecker.
 It works on all **Windows and MacOS** platforms.
 Once a Linux binary has been compiled I will release it for that as well.
 I named this Sushi because SHSH looks kind of like Sushi so fuck it.

+## Usage:

+### Saving Blobs:

+At the moment Sushi saved every signed blob available for your device.
+I'm not sure why but I don't see it as an issue so I'm not going to bother trying to change it.
+If you still want to make sure you get a specific version you can input a Version otherwise just enter your ECID, Device Model, and Boardconfig (not needed for most devices but makes it easier).
+Once you have all input field set press start and refer to your terminal for output.
+The blobs should save in your ./download/ folder within the Sushi directory.

+### Checking Signed Firmware:

+Sushi also comes with a feature to check what firmwares are still signed for your device.
+To do so click the "Status" button and enter your Device Model.
+This will run a search and display any signed firmware's available for your device.
+This will also show what firmwares will be saved when saving blobs.

 ## Getting Started:

 ### Requirements: